lukas-basic/ssnake-game/README.md

 You can access the game via https://ssnake-game.herokuapp.com/.

+## Running game locally

+After cloning the git repo, open the project directory in terminal and run ```npm install && node server.js``` and open the game in the browser at http://localhost:8080/.

 ## Total time

 **The time it took me to develop requirements for the game was around 5 hours.**